qntm/greenery/README.md

 ### parse(string)

 This function takes a regular expression (_i.e._ a string) as input and returns a `Pattern` object (see below) representing that regular expression.

-Note that this is an entirely different concept from that of simply creating and using those regular expressions, functionality which is present in basically every programming language in the world, [Python included](http://docs.python.org/library/re.html).

 The following metacharacters and formations have their usual meanings: `.`, `*`, `+`, `?`, `{m}`, `{m,}`, `{m,n}`, `()`, `|`, `[]`, `^` within `[]` character ranges only, `-` within `[]` character ranges only, and `\` to escape any of the preceding characters or itself.